Combating Pests

 Ants on hummingbird feeders – You can deter ants from the feeders by making little bags from cloth that contain lavender and whole cloves.
 Using string attach to the branch leading to the feeder.

-You can also make a ‘moat’ by taking a cap, such as from a spray paint can, drilling a hole in the center and putting in on the hanger for the feeder.
+You can also make a "moat" by taking a cap, such as from a spray paint can, drilling a hole in the center and putting in on the hanger for the feeder.
 Upside down, you keep it filled with water.
 To use right side up you need to coat the inside with castor oil.
 Either way the ants will not cross over to the feeder.

-Earwigs – (U-Pick)
+Earwigs

 1. Using a hole punch, put holes in a plastic container around the upper rim.
 Add 1-cup oil to 4 T. soy sauce.
 Put 1” of mix in each container.
 Put lid on and place where you have earwigs.
 They are attracted to the solution and die.
 Clean out dead earwigs and use again.